-WHY DO YOU NEED A WAGE AND HOUR LAWYER?
+WHY DO YOU NEED A WAGE AND HOUR ATTORNEY?

 California has very strict laws that employers have to abide by.
 Among these laws are the wage and hour regulations that employers have to follow.
-These regulations include entitlement to overtime pay for non-exempt employees, meal breaks, rest breaks and minimum wage payments.
+These regulations include entitlement to overtime pay for non-exempt employees, meal breaks, rest breaks, and minimum wage payments.
 If your employer is violating one of these laws, you are entitled to compensation for back pay and penalties for each violation.
 A specialized wage and hour attorney can help you obtain the compensation you deserve.

 Employment cases can be very costly.
 Our employment lawyer advances all the costs for pursuing the employment case.
 If we do not win the case, we do not ask the employee for any of the costs that we paid.